Azure/azure-functions-durable-js/CONTRIBUTING.md

 ## Testing changes locally (Windows)

-Follow all the steps above in Visual Studio and use Azure Storage Emulator for Windows to simulate the storage account.
+Follow all the steps above, use the Azure Storage Emulator for windows to simulate the storage account, and optionally use Visual Studio to debug the .NET Durable Extension.

 ## Getting help